-"The Company's lease asset classes consist both tangible and intangible assets.
+The Company's lease asset classes consist both tangible and intangible assets.
 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 This policy applies to contracts existing and entered on or after 1 April 2019.
 The Company elected to use the following practical expedients on initial application:

-1 Application of a single discount rate to a portfolio of leases of similar assets in unifrom economic enviornment with an identical end date.
+- 1. Application of a single discount rate to a portfolio of leases of similar assets in uniform economic enviro-nment with an identical end date. - 2.
+Application of the exemption not to recognize right-of-use assets and liabilities for leases with a term less than 12 months on the date of initial application.

-- Application of the exemption not to recognize right-of-use assets and liabilities for leases with a term less than 12 months on the date of initial application. - 3.
-Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application. - Application of the practical expedient to grandfather the assessment of which transactions are leases.
+- 3. Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application. - 4.
+Application of the practical expedient to grandfather the assessment of which transactions are leases.
 Accordingly, Ind As 116 is applied only to contracts that were previously identified as leases under Ind AS 17.

 The company recognises a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs inurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentive recived.
+The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentive received.

-The right-of-use assets is subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liabilty.
-The right-of-use assets is depreciated using the straightline-method from the commencement date over the period of lease term or useful life of right-ofuse asset.
-The estimated useful lives of right-ofuse assets are determined on the same basis as those of Property, Plant and equipment.
-Right-ofuse assets are teseted for impairment whenever there is any indication that their carrying amounts may not be recoverable, impariment loss, if any, is recognised in the statement of profit and loss.
+The right-of-use assets is subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
+The right-of-use assets is depreciated using the straight-line-method from the commencement date over the period of lease term or useful life of right-of-use asset.
+The estimated useful lives of right-of-use assets are determined according to the period of lease.
+Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable, impairment loss, if any, is recognised in the statement of profit and loss.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the Company's incremental borrowing rate.
-The lease Liabilty is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liabilty, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised insubstance fixed lease payments.
-The Company recognises the amount of re-measurement of lease liabilty due to modification as an adjustment to the right-of-use asset and statement of profit and loss depending upon the nature of mofication.
+The lease Liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised in-substance fixed lease payments.
+The Company recognises the amount of re-measurement of lease liability due to modification as an adjustment to the right-of-use asset and statement of profit and loss depending upon the nature of modification.
 Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement in statement of profit and loss.

-The Company has elected not to recognise rightof-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
+The Company has elected not to recognise right-ofuse assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
 The Company recognises the lease payments associated with these leases as an expense in the statement of profit or loss over the lease term.